 Although nursing homes certainly prefer to avoid such litigation, they will do what they need to do in order to get paid.
 Often these lawsuits can be avoided with proper legal representation.
 Ignoring an unpaid nursing home bill will make matters much worse.
 If a parent is trending toward the need for nursing home care, speak to an elder law attorney, especially if you sense a problem.

 Disclaimer: We recommend that you receive ongoing legal advice from an elder law attorney before attempting to navigate the Medicaid application process.
-If you have questions or wish to secure our services, please contact us.
+If you wish to secure our services in connection with the application process for Medicaid long-term care benefits, please contact us.